theimowski/master-thesis/docs/section-application.md

 Both POST and GET WebParts had to be surrounded with `warbler`s, because eager evaluation would cause unwanted effects.
 Again, as was the case with editing album, the `deleteAlbum` composed nicely with the typed route (listing {{fssuavetypedroute2}}).

-The 3 actions described in this section are sometimes associated with "CRUD" acronym (Create - Update - Delete).
+The 3 actions described in this section are sometimes associated with "CRUD" acronym (create, read, update and delete).
 With their uniform logic, they tend to be used for the purpose of demonstrating a library or tool capabilities.
 Above listings proved that one can cope with this common programming challenge in functional-first language such as F#.
 Typed routes feature from Suave confirmed to be highly composable, and thus the WebParts that were built could be matched together in a transparent manner.